Duds/dale-rogers-portfolio/README.md

 - **Token-based styling is mandatory**: All colours, spacing, radii, and other design values use CSS variables (tokens).
 Do not use Tailwind's default colour-numbered classes (e.g. `-500`).
 - **No custom classes in @apply**: Custom token-based utility classes (e.g. `bg-primary`, `text-primary`) must not be used in `@apply` rules.
 Use them directly in markup.
 - **Component-level styles**: Each component imports its own CSS, using theme tokens.
 - **Direct documentation updates**: When making changes, you must directly update all relevant documentation files (README, changelog, code comments, architecture docs, etc.) as part of your change.
-Do not just describe or suggest documentation updates—make the actual edits.
+Do not just describe or suggest documentation updates, make the actual edits.

 ## Quick Start